Swiss labor law: What should you pay attention to?

 Labor law in payroll management

 Payroll management is an essential point of labor law.
 In Switzerland, salaries are negotiated either individually or collectively.
 Labor law does not set a minimum wage.
-However, in many industries, working conditions with regard to wages are set by mutual agreement within the framework of a collective labor agreement (CLA).
+However, in many industries, working conditions concerning wages are set by mutual agreement within the framework of a collective labor agreement (CLA).
 These will govern wage levels and the associated payment obligations.

-The pay slips that you provide your employees with should be clear and contain a number of legal details:
+The payslips that you provide your employees with should be clear and contain several legal details:

 Work incapacity and sick leave

-In the event of accident, death of a relative, pregnancy or illness, the employee may be required to take time off work.
+In the event of an accident, death of a relative, pregnancy, or illness, the employee may be required to take time off work.